ceduth/ytdt-api/README.md

 Library and API server to retrieve YouTube content using web scraping and the YouTube Data API.

+## Caveats

+- YouTube webpages do not currently expose following data: shares count, dislikes count, upload_date.
+This is not available by scraping and has to be retrieved by the YT API.

 ## Preps.

 1. Create virtual env